-- The College provides computing equipment and facilities to students, staff and faculty for purposes of work (business), instruction and research.
-It is a violation of College policy to use College computers and peripherals for commercial purposes. - When working in College Computing Labs users will be aware of and follow fair use rules as posted. - Use of College Computing resources for academic objectives takes precedence over use of those facilities for personal reasons. - 4.
+- 1. The College provides computing equipment and facilities to students, staff and faculty for purposes of work (business), instruction and research.
+It is a violation of College policy to use College computers and peripherals for commercial purposes. - 2.
+When working in College Computing Labs users will be aware of and follow fair use rules as posted. - 3.
+Use of College Computing resources for academic objectives takes precedence over use of those facilities for personal reasons. - 4.
 Computer communications systems and networks promote the free exchange of ideas and information, thus enhancing teaching and research, as well as enabling employees to work more efficiently and productively.
 Computer users must not use electronic communications systems of any kind to send material that is obscene, illegal, discriminatory, or intended to defame or harass others, or to interfere with their work on the computer. - 5.
-Students, faculty and staff who use the comput- - 1 Columbia College endorses this statement of software and intellectual rights developed by EDUCOM, a non-profit consortium of colleges and universities committed to the use and management of information technology in higher education.

-ers have the right to security of their computer programs and data.
+Students, faculty and staff who use the computers have the right to security of their computer programs and data.
 Computer users must not access files or information that belong to other users or to the operating system, without permission.
 Employees, students and anyone associated with Columbia College should note that electronic communication (media) and services provided by Columbia College are the property of same and their purpose is to facilitate business, teaching and research.